Bachelor of Education: New Zealand

 The 3-year Bachelor of Education prepares graduates to teach in early childhood centres, primary, intermediate schools and secondary schools.
 With the Bachelor of Education one can specialise in Primary, Early Childhood, Physical Education and Huarahi Māori.
 The qualification is designed to equip students with the skills and knowledge they need to be effective teachers, and to gain provisional registration with the New Zealand Teachers Council.
 Teaching practicums allow students to gain invaluable experience in diverse education settings as they study.
 The Bachelor of Education can lead on to further postgraduate study.

 Nigeria

 In Nigeria, the Bachelor of Education degree is awarded at universities and colleges of education across the nation as a first degree.
 There are a few specialised universities of education in the country that exist to train teachers professionally.
 Some of these specialised universities include Tai Solarin University of Education and Ignatius Ajuru University of Education.
 The B.Ed. can be done as combined honours with a B.A. or B.Sc.
 It can also be done as a single honours degree with specialisations in nursery and primary education, curriculum development, educational administration and policy studies, among others.
 Students usually undergo intensive teaching practices at the 2nd and 3rd years of study.
 Upon graduation, they are registered by the Teachers Registration Council of Nigeria (TRCN) and can be employed as teachers afterwards.
 Postgraduate education usually take the form of an M.Ed, PGDE, and GDE.

+South Africa

+In South Africa the Bachelor of Education Degree is a four-year degree that qualifies a person to become a teacher, once they have registered with the South African Council for Educators (SACE).